osilander/203.311/Week3/Week3.md

 + You need to be confident about where your data comes from.
 Is it accurate?
 Is it complete?
 Have any errors crept into the dataset before you got it?
 Do you trust the source?

 + You should always look at your data carefully and critically.
-Does your data make sense, given how you set up your experiment?
+Does your data make sense, given how the experiment was set up?
 Do any features of the data look suspicious?
 Are there any outliers?
-Even if the summary statistics look normal, plot your data to check for unexpected features.
+Even if the summary statistics look fine, plot your data to check for unexpected features.

 + You should develop a habit of thinking about what analyses you want to run before you start them.
 The human brain is very good at finding patterns even where there are none.
 Are you using your data to answer specific pre-defined questions, or are you just looking through your data until you 'find something'?

 If you put all these points together, the key upshot is that you need to think critically as you analyze data.
 Simply throwing together a plot can get you into trouble quickly.
 Spending the time to think through what you're doing, and why you're doing it, will save you a lot of pain down the track.
+Even if your graphs don't confuse you, it's really important to make them in such a way that they don't confuse others either.